Fiserv/Commerce-Hub/docs/Resources/Guides/Level23/Level23.md

 tags: [Level 2 Card, Level 3 Card, Purchase Card, Commercial Card, Business Card]
 ---

-# Level II and III Data
+# Submitting Level II and III purchase card transactions

-Commerce Hub can pass Level II and III data _(also known as Enhanced Data)_ with business-to-business, corporate and purchase card transactions.
-With a Level II and III data pass-through solution, merchants can meet card brand requirements, provide invoice-level transaction details and qualify for lower rates.
+Commerce Hub can pass Level II and Level III data *(also known as enhanced data)* for business-to-business and corporate purchase card *(P-Card)* transactions.
+With a Level II and Level III data pass-through solution, merchants can meet card brand requirements, provide invoice-level transaction details, and qualify for lower rates.

 - Level II data is used to identify purchase and tax details
 - Level III data is level II data along with the `orderData` and `itemDetails`